 Attendance at all class meetings and appointments is expected.
-Following Policy # 5162, at the beginning of each course, the instructor will state the attendance requirement for that course.
-Individual instructors determine the attendance requirements for their courses.
+Individual instructors may determine attendance requirements for their courses that impact final grading.
+Refer to the course syllabus.

 A student may withdraw without academic penalty at any time up to the 60% point of the semester.
 Withdrawal may have a negative effect on a student's financial aid package.
-Withdrawal deadline for each dates are published.
-After that deadline, students cannot withdraw.
+Withdrawal deadline dates for each term are published in the Student Handbook, are on the college website, and on individual course syllabi.
+After the deadline date, students cannot withdraw.